coq-tactician/coq-tactician-api/README.md

-# Reinforcement learning for Tactician
+# A Graph -and Text-based machine learning interface for Tactician

 ## Prerequisites